cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 - properties - a dictionary of arguments required to instantiate the authentication provider class.
 The arguments will be passed as kwargs to the class' `__init__` method.

-The default configuration lists two authenticators - password and token:
+The default configuration uses two authentication methods - password and token:

 {% highlight yaml %}
 authentication_providers: